 London Legacy Development Corporation (LLDC)

 The LLDC was set up to ensure that the city benefits from a long-term legacy from the London 2012 Olympic and Paralympic Games.
-The Mayor’s 2018-19 budget provides funding for the development of a world class cultural and education district in Queen Elizabeth Olympic Park.
+The Mayor’s 2019-20 budget provides funding for the development of a world class cultural and education district, East Bank, in Queen Elizabeth Olympic Park.
 This is expected to create 3,000 new jobs, attract 1.5 million additional visitors and bring £2.8 billion of economic value to east London.

 Old Oak and Park Royal Development Corporation (OPDC)

 The OPDC will help create 65,000 new jobs and at least 24,000 new homes in west London over the next 20 years.
-It will build on the regeneration that the new High Speed 2 (HS2), Crossrail and Great Western Mainline stations at Old Oak Common will bring to the area.
+It will build on the regeneration High Speed 2 (HS2), the Elizabeth line and the Great Western Mainline stations at Old Oak Common will bring locally.

 Summary of GLA Group budget

-The tables below show where the GLA’s funding comes from and the reasons for the year on year budget change.
+The tables below show where the GLA’s funding comes from and the reasons for the year on year change in the budget.
 It also explains how the GLA has calculated the sum to be collected from the council tax (the council tax requirement).

 |2018-19 council tax requirement||865.7|